1996–97 Atlanta Hawks season

 The 1996–97 Atlanta Hawks season was the 48th season for the Atlanta Hawks in the National Basketball Association, and their 29th season in Atlanta, Georgia.
 During this season, Hawks owner Ted Turner was the then-vice chairman of Time Warner after acquiring Turner Broadcasting System.

+Season summary

+Off-season

-In an effort to improve their team, the Hawks strengthened their defense by signing free agent All-Star center Dikembe Mutombo.
-During the off-season, the team signed free agents Tyrone Corbin and Willie Burton; Corbin previously played for the Hawks during the 1994–95 season.
-The team also signed Eldridge Recasner, and former Georgia Tech University guard Jon Barry.
+During the off-season, the Hawks signed free agent All-Star center Dikembe Mutombo to help strengthen their defense.
+The team also signed free agents Tyrone Corbin, Willie Burton, Eldridge Recasner, and former Georgia Tech University guard Jon Barry; Corbin previously played for the Hawks during the 1994–95 season.

+Regular season

-The Hawks struggled with a 5–6 start to the regular season, but soon played above .500 basketball as the team signed three-point specialist Henry James in December, and later on released Burton to free agency in January after playing 24 games.
-The Hawks posted a 14–2 record in January, which included a ten-game winning streak, then later on held a 31–15 record at the All-Star break, and posted a 7-game winning streak in March; the team also won 20 consecutive home games from November 12, 1996 to February 12, 1997.
-The Hawks finished in second place in the Central Division with a 56–26 record, and earned the fourth seed in the Eastern Conference, qualifying for the NBA playoffs for the fifth consecutive year; the team also posted a successful 36–5 home record at the Omni Coliseum, which was the third-best in the league.
+With the addition of Mutombo and Corbin, the Hawks struggled with a 5–6 start to the regular season, but soon recovered and played above .500 in winning percentage for the remainder of the season.
+In December, the team signed free agent, and three-point specialist Henry James, and later on released Burton to free agency in January after 24 games.
+The Hawks posted a 14–2 record in January, which included a 10-game winning streak, and later on held a 31–15 record at the All-Star break.
+The Hawks posted a seven-game winning streak in March, and finished in second place in the Central Division with a 56–26 record, earning the fourth seed in the Eastern Conference; the team qualified for the NBA playoffs for the fifth consecutive year.
+The Hawks also posted a successful 36–5 home record at the Omni Coliseum, which was the third-best in the league, and also won 20 consecutive home games from November 12, 1996 to February 12, 1997.
 The Hawks had the third best team defensive rating in the NBA.

-Mutombo averaged 13.3 points, 11.6 rebounds and 3.3 blocks per game, and was named the NBA Defensive Player of the Year for the second time, and was also named to the NBA All-Defensive First Team.
-In addition, Steve Smith led the Hawks in scoring with 20.1 points per game and contributed 130 three-point field goals, while Christian Laettner averaged 18.1 points and 8.8 rebounds per game, Mookie Blaylock provided the team with 17.4 points, 5.3 rebounds, 5.9 assists and 2.7 steals per game, led the Hawks with 221 three-point field goals, and was named to the NBA All-Defensive Second Team, and Corbin contributed 9.5 points and 1.3 steals per game.
-Off the bench, James contributed 6.7 points per game, and second-year forward Alan Henderson averaged 6.6 points and 3.9 rebounds per game, but only played just 30 games due to a mysterious illness known as "acute viral pancreatitis".
+Steve Smith averaged 20.1 points and 4.2 assists per game, and contributed 130 three-point field goals, while Christian Laettner averaged 18.1 points and 8.8 rebounds per game, and Mookie Blaylock provided the team with 17.4 points, 5.3 rebounds, 5.9 assists and 2.7 steals per game, led the Hawks with 221 three-point field goals, and was named to the NBA All-Defensive Second Team.
+In addition, Mutombo provided with 13.3 points, 11.6 rebounds and 3.3 blocks per game, and was named the NBA Defensive Player of the Year for the second time, and was also named to the NBA All-Defensive First Team, while Corbin contributed 9.5 points and 1.3 steals per game.
+Off the bench, James contributed 6.7 points per game in 53 games, while second-year forward Alan Henderson averaged 6.6 points and 3.9 rebounds per game, but only played just 30 games due to a mysterious illness known as "acute viral pancreatitis", Recasner provided with 5.7 points per game, and Barry contributed 4.9 points per game.